isomerpages/moe-peicaisec/_student-development/Sexuality Education.md

 at the start of the year and is also downloadable <a href="/files/2024/Annex_B__eTeens_Parents_Opt_out_Form__Sec__2024.pdf" rel="noopener noreferrer nofollow" target="_blank">here .</a>The completed form is to be submitted by 23/01/2024.
 <br>
 <br>13.
-Parents can contact the school at school <a rel="noopener noreferrer nofollow" target="_blank">peicai_ss@moe.edu.sg</a> or
+Parents can contact the school at school <a href="mailto:peicai_ss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">peicai_ss@moe.edu.sg</a> or 62884159
-62884159 for discussion or to seek clarification about the school’s Sexuality Education program.
+for discussion or to seek clarification about the school’s Sexuality Education program.
 <br>
 <br>
 </p>